calumgrant/logical/docs/manual.md

 ## Transitive closures

-Because the transitive closure pattern is so common, Logical has introduced a special keyword for it.
+Because the transitive closure pattern is so common, Logical has introduced a special keyword for it. `reaches`

+Grammar:

+> reaches-clause:
+>     unary-predicate-list entity *reaches* binarypredicate entity

 ## New entities
 The `new` keyword creates new entities in the database.
 This is unlike rules, which only use existing entities, or facts that use hard-coded entities.
 New entities offer a convenient way to package together a set of attributes into a single entity.